-The policy issuance and renewal services we provide to the Exchange are related to the sales, underwriting and issuance of policies.
+The policy issuance and renewal services we provide on behalf of the subscribers at the Exchange are related to the sales, underwriting and issuance of policies.
 The sales related services we provide include agent compensation and certain sales and advertising support services.
-Agent compensation includes scheduled commissions to agents based upon premiums written as well as additional commissions and bonuses to agents, which are earned by achieving targeted measures.
-Agent compensation comprised approximately 66% of our 2022 policy issuance and renewal expenses.
-The underwriting services we provide include underwriting and policy processing and comprised approximately 10% of our 2022 policy issuance and renewal expenses.
+Agent compensation includes scheduled commissions to agents based upon premiums written as well as incentive compensation, which is earned by achieving targeted measures.
+Agent compensation comprised approximately 67% of our 2023 policy issuance and renewal expenses.
+The underwriting services we provide include underwriting and policy processing and comprised approximately 9% of our 2023 policy issuance and renewal expenses.
 The remaining services we provide include customer service and administrative support.
-We also provide information technology services that support all the functions listed above that comprised approximately 11% of our 2022 policy issuance and renewal expenses.
+We also provide information technology services that support all the functions listed above that comprised approximately 11% of our 2023 policy issuance and renewal expenses.
 Included in these expenses are allocations of costs for departments that support these policy issuance and renewal functions.

-By virtue of its legal structure as a reciprocal insurer, the Exchange does not have any employees or officers.
-Therefore, it enters into contractual relationships by and through an attorney-in-fact.
-Indemnity serves as the attorney-in-fact on behalf of the Exchange with respect to its administrative services in accordance with the subscriber's agreement.
+Consistent with its legal structure as a reciprocal insurer, the Exchange does not have any employees or officers.
+Therefore, it enters into contractual relationships by and through the subscribers' attorney-in-fact.
+Indemnity serves as the attorney-in-fact on behalf of the subscribers at the Exchange with respect to its administrative services as enumerated in the subscriber's agreement.
 The Exchange's insurance subsidiaries also utilize Indemnity for these services in accordance with the service agreements between each of the subsidiaries and Indemnity.
 Claims handling services include costs incurred in the claims process, including the adjustment, investigation, defense, recording and payment functions.
-Life insurance management services include costs incurred in the management and processing of life insurance business.
-Investment management services are related to investment trading activity, accounting and all other functions attributable to the investment of funds.
+Life insurance management services are related to investment trading activity, accounting and all other functions attributable to the investment of funds.
 Included in these expenses are allocations of costs for departments that support these administrative functions.
 The subscriber's agreement and service agreements provide for reimbursement of amounts incurred for these services to Indemnity.
 Reimbursements are settled at cost.
 State insurance regulations require that intercompany service agreements and any material amendments be approved in advance by the state insurance department.